 The previous Galaxy S22 Ultra lasted only 10 hours and 18 minutes in the Tom's Guide battery test, and the iPhone 14 Pro Max endured for an even longer 13:39.
 For more details see our Galaxy S23 Ultra battery life results comparison.

 Unfortunately, Samsung is sticking with the same 45W fast charger for the S23 Ultra.
-We'd like to see it go higher, as the OnePlus 11 is tipped for blazing 80W charging in the U.S. and 100W charging elsewhere.
+We'd like to see it go higher, as the OnePlus 11 that shipped just after the S23 Ultra features 80W charging in the U.S. and 100W charging elsewhere.

 Samsung Galaxy S23 Ultra: S Pen